 During the handover procedure, PoA Controller can control resources of PoAs that use various communication technologies (e.g., WLAN, Wi-Fi Direct, Bluetooth, and LTE) by using MIS message.
 PoAs directly configure radio resources (e.g., frequency, time, and power) according to MIS message.
 The MIS message can be forwarded to SDN switches or indirectly forwarded by the SDN controller through the East/West interface.

-Figure 3 shows MISF in a protocol stack and the interaction of the MISF with other elements for handover control in SDFNs.
+Figure 3 shows MISF in a protocol stack and the interaction of the MISF with other elements for handover control in SDRNs.
 All exchanges between the MISF and other functional entities occur through service primitives, grouped in service access points (SAPs).
 Each SAP consists of a set of service primitives that specify the interaction between the service user and provider.

 The specification of the MISF includes the definition of SAPs that are media independent and recommendations to define or extend other SAPs that are media dependent.
 Media independent SAPs allow the MISF to provide services to the upper layers of the mobility-management protocol stack, the network management plane, and the data bearer plane.
 The MIS_SAP and associated primitives provide the interface from MISF to the upper layers of the mobility-management protocol stack.
 Upper layers need to subscribe with the MISF as users to receive MISF generated events and also for link-layer events that originate at layers below the MISF but are passed on to MIS users through the MISF.
 MIS users directly send commands to the local MISF using the service primitives of the MIS_SAP.
 Communication between two MISFs relies on MIS protocol messages.